-If you need Inexpensive Summer Activities for kids and families this summer, we’ve got 13 great recreation ideas that you’re going to love.
-These Summer activities are perfect for kids and adults.
+If you need Inexpensive Summer Activities for kids and families this year, we’ve got 13 great recreation ideas that you’re going to love.
+Most of these activities are perfect for kids and adults.

 It’s June and school’s out …what do you do to help your kids have healthy fun in the summer?
 Is it an afternoon at the movies, a visit to an amusement park, or an afternoon at the mall?
 How much will that cost you?